armijosj/hosting-resume-tutorial/README.md

 ### Purpose

 The following document will walk you through how to host a resume on GitHub Pages using Markdown and Jekyll.
-Here is a [demo](https://armijosj.github.io/juan-resume/) of how it will look.
+Here is a [demo](https://armijosj.github.io/juan-resume/) (currently not being hosted) of how it will look.
 Additionally, it will demonstrate and explain the fundamental ideas of Andrew Etter's book, "Modern Technical Writing."

 ---